astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/01_manage-airflow-versions.md

 - [Airflow 1.10.7](https://github.com/apache/airflow/releases/tag/1.10.7)
 - [Airflow 1.10.5](https://github.com/apache/airflow/releases/tag/1.10.5)

+Starting in Astronomer v0.23, you can upgrade to any version of Astronomer Certified regardless of your Astronomer platform version.

+As soon as a new version of Astronomer Certified is published, all corresponding Astronomer Certified images and tags will be available in the Astronomer UI and CLI within 24 hours.

 ## Step 1.
 Initialize the Upgrade Process

 The first step to upgrading your Deployment to a higher version of Apache Airflow is to indicate your intent to do so via the Astronomer UI or CLI.